-Kittens should be fed 4 – 5 times per day.
-This can be gradually decreased until they are fed two meals a day as an adult
+Feed 4 – 5 times per day which can gradually decrease in frequency until they are fed two meals a day as an adult

 How much do kittens sleep?

-Unless they are feeding, newborn kittens pretty much sleep.
-They gradually spend more time awake as they grow older, but even then, a large portion of the day is spent sleeping.
+Unless they are feeding, newborn kittens pretty much sleep and gradually spend more time awake as they grow older, but even then, a large portion of the day is spent sleeping.
 Adult cats sleep between 12 – 16 hours a day, kittens more than that.
-It is completely normal for kittens to spend most of their time sleeping, but if you are concerned the following tips may be of help.
+It is entirely normal for kittens to spend most of their time sleeping, but if you are concerned, the following tips may be of help.

 - Is one kitten sleeping more than the others?